 I have not been at this weight for decades, and I want to mention that I am a Weight Watcher’s Lifetime Member and still haven’t been able to get to this 127 pound goal.
 And I am staying at my 15 pound loss rather effortlessly.
 If the weight does creep up on the scale, as it did last week, I refocus on SMALL, RICH, and REAL more thoroughly, and it starts to go back down to my 127 ideal weight.
 I will add too that I take a pro-biotic pill once a day for good digestion along with a daily multiple vitamin, and we use lactose-free and gluten-free products since I have lactose and gluten intolerance.

 This is a “diet” I can really live with for the long term.
 It makes me wonder too that if the brain needs “fat” to function, what are we doing to our thought processes by avoiding it?
-Personally I think I am thinking more clearly too.
-In addition, if I have to compare this food plan to another country’s eating habits, I would view it as the way most French and Mediterranean people eat– SMALL, RICH and REAL– as natural and wholesome to the earth as possible which makes these food choices a viable long-term alternative to “low fat” eating.
+Personally I think I am thinking more clearly because of the natural fats.
+In addition, if I have to compare this food plan to another country’s eating habits, I would view it as the way most French and Mediterranean people eat– SMALL, RICH, and REAL– as natural and wholesome to the earth as possible which makes these food choices viable long-term alternatives to “low fat” eating.

 So give it a try if you want, and let me know what your exciting results.
 God Bless Your Efforts!